rlberry-py/rlberry/docs/basics/userguide/export_training_data.md

 Maybe you want to use other tools to train your agents, but you want to use rlberry tools for visualisation and/or statistical tests.
 If your training is compatible with tensorboard, you can load the data in a pandas dataframes to use them in rlberry.
 To do that, you can use the tool [tensorboard_to_dataframe](rlberry.manager.tensorboard_to_dataframe).
+There are two input formats for the tensorboard data :

+### Option 1: via a directory
 Be careful about this 2 things:
 - The folder containing tensorboard results must respect the following tree structure :
     `<tensorboard_log_folder/algo_name/n_simu/events.out.tfevents.xxxxx>`